 - John Metcalf Historic District (1989, expanded 1996 and 2004).
 On west Main Street and the oldest portion of Vine Lake Cemetery. - Hospital Farm Historic District (1994).
-33 buildings at the Medfield State Hospital and the surrounding historic landscape. - Clark-Kingsbury Farm Historic District (1997) on Spring Street.
+The 228 district at Medfield State Hospital has 78 contributing buildings, sites, structures, and objects, including 53 buildings.
+53 buildings at the Medfield State Hospital and the surrounding historic landscape. - Clark-Kingsbury Farm Historic District (1997) on Spring Street.
 This provides some protection to the unique grouping of the 18th century farmhouse, outbuildings, and pond with grist mill. - Town Center Historic District (2000) protecting the historic downtown.